James Madison Program in American Ideals and Institutions

-The James Madison Program in American Ideals and Institutions, often called simply the James Madison Program (abbreviated JMP) or the Madison Program, is a scholarly institute within the Department of Politics at Princeton University espousing a dedication "to exploring enduring questions of American constitutional law and Western political thought."
+The James Madison Program in American Ideals and Institutions, often called simply the James Madison Program (abbreviated JMP) or the Madison Program, is a scholarly institute within the Department of Politics at Princeton University "dedicated to exploring enduring questions of American constitutional law and Western political thought."
 The Madison Program was founded in 2000 and is directed by Robert P. George, the McCormick Professor of Jurisprudence at Princeton University.

-While the James Madison Program states it is welcoming of all ideological tendencies, it is widely considered a conservative institute that "exists to further conservative viewpoints on campus."
-Commentators tend to point to its predominantly conservative donors and fellows, and platforming of "far-right and extremist individuals."

 History

 The Madison Program was founded in the summer of 2000 via a charter with the Department of Politics at Princeton University.
 Early funders included Steve Forbes, the John M. Olin Foundation, and the Bradley Foundation.
 Early speakers included liberal scholars James E. Fleming of Fordham University and Stanley N. Katz of Princeton University, and conservative ones, including Robert Bork; Christopher DeMuth, then-president of the American Enterprise Institute; Lynne Cheney, chairwoman of the National Endowment for the Humanities in the first Bush administration; and William Kristol, then-editor of The Weekly Standard.

 The Program celebrated its 10th anniversary in 2010 with a lecture from columnist George Will.
 Summer 2020 marked the 20th anniversary of the Program.